-Children's expectations surrounding a task, such as whether they will succeed at it or not, are shaped by their past experiences.
+Children's expectations surrounding a task, such as whether or not they will succeed at it, are shaped by their past experiences.
 This means that if a child tried to play catch one day, but couldn't get the hang of things, then the next time someone asks them to play catch, they won't want to play because they believe it's too difficult.
 Creating new experiences for your child where they are able to engage in the difficult activity, but it's modified to be less challenging, may help them reset expectations and build motivation.
 Some ways to do this are:

 - Practice playing catch with a bigger or softer ball using your hands instead of a glove.

 - Work through a difficult math problem alongside your child and show them they have the skills to solve it.